koyomi69/CARTOONIFIER-WEB-APP/README.md

 # CARTOONIFIER-WEB-APP

 Our goal is to make the Real World Images look like they are genuinely from a Cartoon.
-This is done by applying a bilateral filter on our input image.
-A bilateral filter is used for smoothening images and reducing noise, while preserving edges.
-Because a bilateral filter smooths flat regions while keeping edges sharp, it is ideally suited to convert an RGB image into a cartoon.
-Unfortunately, bilateral filters are orders of magnitudes slower than other smoothing operators (e.g., Gaussian blur).
-Thus, for having a high performance, it is operated on a down-scaled version of the original image first and then is upscaled afterwards.
+This is done by using a bilateral filter and applying some edge detection on our input image.

 ## Original Image